-Included in our environmental liabilities are costs for the operation, maintenance and monitoring ("OM&M") of site remediation plans.
+Included in our environmental liabilities are costs for the operation, maintenance and monitoring ("M&M") of site remediation plans.
 Such reserves are based on our best estimates for these OM&M plans.
 Over time we may incur OM&M costs in excess of these reserves.
 However, we are unable to reasonably estimate an amount in excess of our recorded reserves because we cannot reasonably estimate the period for which such OM&M plans will need to be in place or the future annual cost of such remediation, as conditions at these environmental sites change over time.
 Such additional OM&M costs could be significant in total but would be incurred over an extended period of years.

 Included in the environmental reserve balance, other assets balance and disclosure of reasonably possible loss contingencies are amounts from third party insurance policies which we believe are probable of recovery.

 Provisions for environmental costs are reflected in income, net of probable and estimable recoveries from named Potentially Responsible Parties ("PRPs") or other third parties.
-In the fourth quarter of 2019, we increased our reserves for the Pocatello Tribal Matter by \$72.8 million, which represents both the historical and discounted present value of future annual use permit fees as well as the associated legal costs.
+In the fourth quarter of 2019, we increased our reserves for the Pocatello Tribal Matter by \$72.8 million, which represents both the historical and discounted present value of future annual use permit fees as well as the associated legal costs at the time the charge was recorded.
+We remeasure our discounted liability balance according to current interest rates.
 See Note 12 for further information.
 All other environmental provisions incorporate inflation and are not discounted to their present value.